Employee Resource Groups

 What groups are available, and how do I connect?

-Disability Employee Resource Group
+International Employee Resource Group

-Latinos Unidos Organization
+Latinos Unidos Employee Resource Group

-The mission of the Latino Unidos Organization is to provide an opportunity for current OHSU employees, students and volunteers to connect and collaborate across the institution to feel welcomed and valued, in addition to bringing together people from diverse backgrounds to promote diversity and inclusion activities, making visible the richness of diversity in the OHSU community.
+The mission of the Latino Unidos Employee Resource Group is to provide an opportunity for current OHSU employees, students and volunteers to connect and collaborate across the institution to feel welcomed and valued, in addition to bringing together people from diverse backgrounds to promote diversity and inclusion activities, making visible the richness of diversity in the OHSU community.
 To learn more, contact Daisy Alva, Office of Academic and Student Affairs

-Native American ERG
+Native American Employee Resource Group

 The mission of OHSU Pride is to foster an inclusive environment that promotes LGBTQ wellness, education, research and advocacy within and across OHSU and the community.
 To learn more, visit the Pride website or email OHSU Pride.